gradeup/react-flow-player/README.md

 	- The value for the integrating of the hlsplugin when the HLS video streaming protocol is used.
 Note : Mandatory to be true when the hls protocol is used otherwise the player will be unable to play the video.
 	- Type : **_Boolean_**
 	- Default : **false**
+- `customButton`
+	- The value makes the custom button that are required for different actions to be integrated on the flowplayer.
+	- Type : **_Array_**
+	- Default : **[]**
+	- Value contains array of objects :
+		- component :  contains the react component which will be displayed on the flowplayer
+		- class : Class that is present inside the flowplayer controls where the component is to be mounted
+		- id : id for checking presence of the id that the component should have
+		- place : 'before' (for inserting before the class specified) or default (for inserting after the class specified)

 ## Links